graycoreio/daffodil/libs/external-router/guides/configuration.md

 # Configuration

-The External Router exposes configuration via a configuration object passed to the `forRoot` of the `DaffExternalRouterModule`.
+You can configure the way that `@daffodil/external-router` works by providing configurations to the `DaffExternalRouterModule`.

+## Usage
 An array of `DaffTypeRoutePair`s can be passed as the second argument to `forRoot`.
 They can also be provided through DI using the `daffProvideRouteResolvableByType` function.

 ```ts